JoseCortezz25/josecortezz25/README.md

-## Hi 👋, I'm Alfonso Chavarro
+## Hi stranger 👋, I'm Alfonso Chavarro

 A passionate frontend developer from Colombia.

+Occasionally, I like to play with Python in implementing data mining techniques.
+I also play with NodeJs using express.

 - 🌱 I’m currently learning **Nextjs and Docker**
 - ✨ I like to develop websites and apps